 At the heart of a 1,000kg engine are 60 single crystal blades.
 The engine compresses the air and pushes it into the combustion chamber, where it burns violently with the fuel in limited space, producing a violent jet of gas that spins the blades at high speed and produces a stunning burst of power.

 Each blade produces as much horsepower as a 2.0-horsepower off-road car.
 It is reported that a 1000 kilogram level of high-pressure engine speed is close to 40000 revolutions per minute, the tangential velocity is about 450 meters per second, the temperature is about 1720 ℃.
 Therefore, the production of single-crystal leaves cannot be separated from the rare metal rhenium.

 At present, the annual production of rhenium in the world is 25 ~ 30 tons, and the sales price of rhenium per kilogram on the world market is 1500 ~ 3500 dollars.
 It is known that with the development of the aviation industry, the annual growth rate of rhenium consumption is 3%.
 Although rhenium is expensive, it is always in short supply.

 With the rise of the aviation industry, rhenium will be used to make high-temperature coatings for rockets and missiles in the future, as well as for instruments and high-temperature components on spacecraft.
 The strategic value of rhenium will become more prominent in the future with further development in areas such as aero-engines, unmanned aerial vehicles, and high-speed aircraft.

-The above is a brief introduction to the uses of rhenium in aerospace, and its applications go far beyond that.
-Advanced Refractory Metals always uses its experience and expertise to provide the highest quality pure rhenium products for your projects.
+The above is a brief introduction to the rhenium uses in aerospace, and its applications go far beyond that.
+If you want to know more about the uses of rhenium, you can visit Advanced Refractory Metals (ARM) for more information.